 Your organization might be using a legacy middleware tool for integration that’s capably served your needs for years.
 But now you have new integration projects in the pipeline, and cloud-based integration has emerged as a viable alternative.
 What to do?

 It’s a question I hear often in my role as managing partner at TechStone Technology Partners.
 Founded in 2004, we’re an IT consulting shop based in Houston, Texas, that has decades of experience with legacy and modern cloud integration technologies for both mid-sized and large enterprise companies.

 A Fundamental Technology Shift for Integration

-My answer on what to do is simple — you should absolutely evaluate cloud-based integration platform as a service (iPaaS) technology.
-Thousand of companies have done their due diligence and made the move to cloud integration from on-premise legacy enterprise service bus (ESB) systems and extract, transform and load (ETL) tools.
+My answer for what to do is simple — you should absolutely evaluate cloud-based integration platform as a service (iPaaS) technology.
+Thousands of companies have done their due diligence and made the move to cloud integration from on-premises legacy enterprise service bus (ESB) systems and extract, transform and load (ETL) tools.

-Our experience at TechStone reflects the overall market shift from legacy on-premise to cloud integration.
+Our experience at TechStone reflects the overall market shift from legacy on-premises to cloud integration.
 In the past two years, we’ve done just one implementation of legacy on-premise integration middleware for a new customer.
-In contrast, we’ve done about 20 Boomi implementations in that same timeframe.
+In contrast, we’ve done about 20 Boomi implementations during that same time.